 I realised that this painting has not been posted in my Visual Diary so here it is.
 It is a small canvas (20x20cm) called Kandahar Kandy , and is a companion piece to Nothing Like A Drone (both Feb 2011 completed).
 I merged a Hollywood character ...Read more>

 “A Jewish visionary will see visions of the seven heavens because his religious imagination is stocked with these particular symbols.
-Buddhists see various images of Buddha and Bodhisattvas; Christians visualise the Virgin Mary. ...Read more>
+Buddhists see various images of Buddha and Bodhisattvas; Christians visualise the Virgin Mary.
+It is a mistake for the visionary to see ...Read more>

 In 1966, about 9 months before I entered the world , TIME magazine ran a cover story "Is God Dead?".
 It's still the question.
 By today's standards it seems naïve, given the pluralism of gods and beliefs.
 But in the ...Read more>

 I've updated this entry because people thought I was dumping the broader themes (I'm not) but some paintings are smaller chapters.
 Only during an exhibition do I really understand how it fits in.
-This one is less Judy and more dark matter, God and Pentagon's black budget.
-It's a ...Read more>
+This one is less Judy and more dark matter, God and Pentagon's ...Read more>

 The next few months the work is in transition as I start a new series.
 It's going to be really vague and really weired (what's new you say).
 The working title is Scribes of Divinity.